-On March 2, 2017, in connection with the Company's previously announced Research Service Contract (as defined below) with Transdermal Research Pharm Laboratories LLC ("TRPL"), the Company entered into a term sheet (the "Cannabinoid Term Sheet") to acquire an exclusive world-wide license to a transdermal patch containing cannabinoids for use in the treatment of epilepsy, Multiple Sclerosis and certain other neurological disorders.
+On March 2, 2017, in connection with the Company's previously announced Research Service Contract (as defined below) with Transdermal Research Pharm Laboratories LLC ("TRPL"), the Company entered into a term sheet to acquire an exclusive world-wide license to a transdermal patch containing cannabinoids for use in the treatment of epilepsy, Multiple Sclerosis and certain other neurological disorders.

-On March 13, 2017, the Company closed a public offering of 17,250,000 units (the "Units") at a price of \$0.30 per Unit, for aggregate gross proceeds to the Company of \$5,175,000 (the "2017 Offering"), pursuant to the terms of an underwriting agreement (the "Underwriting Agreement") dated March 6, 2017 between the Company and Canaccord Genuity Corp. (the "Underwriter").
+On March 13, 2017, the Company closed a public offering of 17,250,000 units (the "2017 Units") at a price of \$0.30 per 2017 Unit, for aggregate gross proceeds to the Company of \$5,175,000 (the "2017 Offering"), pursuant to the terms of an underwriting agreement (the "Underwriting Agreement") dated March 6, 2017 between the Company and Canaccord Genuity Corp. (the "Underwriter").

-Each Unit issued under the 2017 Offering is comprised of one Common Share and one-half of one common share purchase warrant (each whole common share purchase warrant, a "Warrant").
-Each Warrant is exercisable to acquire one Common Share (a "Warrant Share") for a period of two years following the closing date of the 2017 Offering at an exercise price of \$0.45 per Warrant Share, subject to adjustment in certain events.
-In the event that the volume weighted average trading price of the Company's Common Shares on the TSX-V is greater than \$0.80 per Common Share for a period of 15 consecutive trading days, the Company may accelerate the expiry date of the Warrants by giving notice to the holders thereof by way of press release and in such case the Warrants will expire on the 30th day after such notice is given.
-The Warrants are governed by a warrant indenture (the "Warrant Indenture") dated March 13, 2017, between the Company and Computershare Trust Company of Canada, as agent for the holders of the Warrants (the "Warrant Agent").
+Each 2017 Unit issued under the 2017 Offering was comprised of one Common Share and one-half of one common share purchase warrant (each whole common share purchase warrant, a "2017 Warrant").
+Each 2017 Warrant was exercisable to acquire one Common Share for a period of two years following the closing date of the 2017 Offering at an exercise price of \$0.45 per share, subject to adjustment in certain events.
 In addition, Aequus issued to the Underwriter a total of 862,500 broker warrants (the "Broker Warrants") in connection with the 2017 Offering.
-Each such Broker Warrant entitles the holder to acquire a Unit at an exercise price of \$0.30 per Unit for a period of two years following the closing of the 2017 Offering.
+Each such Broker Warrant entitled the holder to acquire a 2017 Unit at an exercise price of \$0.30 per 2017 Unit for a period of two years following the closing of the 2017 Offering.